kota65535/ansible-role-rbenv/README.md

 Dependencies
 ------------

-none
+- ansible >= 2.2.1

 Role Variables
 --------------

 Role variables you may want to change:

 * `rbenv_users` - Array of usernames for multiuser install.
-User must be present in the system
+If not specified, ansible ssh user is used.
 * `rbenv_ruby_versions` - Ruby versions to be installed.
-You can use 'x' to represent the latest version number.
+You can use 'X' to represent the latest version number.
-* `rbenv_root` - Install path of rbenv
+* `rbenv_root` - Install path of rbenv.
-* `rbenv_profile_path`: Install path of rbenv initialization script
+* `rbenv_profile_path`: The location of rbenv initialization script.
 * `rbenv_plugins` - Array of Hashes with information about plugins to install
 * `default_gems_file` - This is Rbenv's plugin _rbenv-default-gems_.
 Sets the path to a default-gems file of your choice (_don't set it_ if you want to use the default file `files/default-gems`)